spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/scale-cluster.md

 5. In the pop-up window, scroll down to **Pool Configuration**.
 Click the **Delete** button next to the nodes you want to remove.

 6. When you are done removing nodes, Click **Confirm** to confirm your changes.
-It may take 15 to 25 mins for the change to take effect depending on your environment and workload.
+It may take 15 to 25 minutes for the change to take effect depending on your environment and workload.
 If you have deleted all nodes in the worker pool, you can remove the pool altogether.